by Monica A. Ross, LPC

-EMDR works by utilizing something called dual attention stimuli.
+Eye Movement Desensitization and Reprocessing (EMDR) works by utilizing something called dual attention stimuli.
 The session itself consists of the therapist leading the client through a series of either eye movements or tapping and auditory tones.
-Dual attention refers to the technique of the client’s being focused both on the traumatic memory and on the eye movements or tapping and auditory tones at the same time.
+Dual attention refers to the technique of the client being focused both on the traumatic memory and on the eye movements or tapping and auditory tones at the same time.
 Think of it kind of like this.
-There is the traumatic image or thought in your brain with all of it’s terror and then at the same time you are holding this other space of non terror, of peace and calm.
-That other place is in a way is beckoning you out of the disturbing image and thought.
+There is the traumatic image or thought in your brain with all of its terror and then at the same time you are holding this other space of nonterror, of peace and calm.
+That other place is in a way beckoning you out of the disturbing image and thought.

 And the funny thing is at some point during the process it’s almost as if you realize that that other thing—the place of peace—it was there with you during the terror all along.
 It’s just that at the time of the trauma your brain went offline and lost connection with it.

-It’s difficult talking about the usage of this technique both as a clinician and as someone having gone through it myself because it feels a bit like things get a little abstruse and nonintentially.
+It’s difficult talking about the usage of this technique both as a clinician and as someone having gone through it myself, because it feels a bit like things get a little abstruse and non intentionally.

 So what’s happening in that moment of trauma when the brain goes offline?

 Let’s talk a little bit about the brain and its structures.
 First we have the prefrontal cortex.
 The prefrontal cortex is involved in executive functioning.
 We use it to focus and set our attention on something.